 Let’s get started!

-When including piping in your seams it’s really important plan out what seams you would like to include piping into, and to careful calculate how much you will need, then add a little extra just in case!
+When including piping in your seams it’s really important to plan out what seams you would like to include piping into, and to carefully calculate how much you will need, then add a little extra just in case!

 Sew your piping to your seam using a piping foot or narrow zipper foot.
 At this stage you are just basting the piping to the garment, so you don’t need to worry about sewing too tightly against the cording.

-Place the two pieces of fabric right sides together so that the seams line up and so that the piping is sandwhiched between the two pieces of fabric.
+Place the two pieces of fabric right sides together so that the seams line up and so that the piping is sandwiched between the two pieces of fabric.

 When sewing piping into a seam that includes piping joins, the method is exactly the same as above.
 Here I am inserting piping into the centre front seam of the Karri dress.
-First base the piping to one side.
+First baste the piping on one side.
 Then place the two fabric panels right sides together so that the seams line up and the piping is sandwiched between the two layers of fabric.

-When you come to the seams that include piping perpendicular to your current seam, just be careful to line the two piped seams and pin on either side of the seam to stabilize.
-If you have taken the additional step i detailed above of basting your piping down to prevent it slipping in the wrong direction then this will go easier for you.
+When you come to the seams that include piping perpendicular to your current seam, just be careful to line the two piped seams and pin them on either side of the seam to stabilize.
+If you have taken the additional step I detailed above of basting your piping down to prevent it from slipping in the wrong direction then this will go easier for you.

 Press the seam open again, and then baste the piping down again along the seamlines.